TakahiroArai-33/CODE_DATADRIVEN_RECONSTRUCTION_LIMITTORUS_PUBLIC/README.md

 ## Environment

+GPU computations were performed using NVIDIA A100 GPUs.

 GPU computations use `CupyContainer.sif`, a Singularity image built from [`cupy/cupy:v13.6.0`](https://hub.docker.com/r/cupy/cupy/?tag=v13.6.0).
 The `SRC/wfl_*.sh` scripts are submitted as PBS jobs and run the container with